FOR FURTHER INFORMATION, CONTACT US

 The needs of today's society are a challenge for any industry, since they have to be in continuous evolution and renewal to adapt to those needs.View more

-With all these technological advances and the exhaustive controls carried out, it should not be forgotten that any element that takes part in the process is going to be subjected to a mechanical wear (corrosion, wear, thermal expansion, etc.) and its useful life is limited.
-To avoid catastrophic failures, stoppages in production or any type of process that implies an increase of non-productive times and, therefore, an increase of costs, it is extremely important to carry out a good maintenance of machinery.
+In spite of all these technological advances and the exhaustive controls carried out, it should not be forgotten that any element that take part in the productive process is going to be subjected to a mechanical and electrical wear (efforts, loads, etc.) and its useful life is limited.
+To avoid catastrophic failures, stoppages in production or any type of process that implies an increase of non-productive times and, therefore, an increase of costs, it is extremely important to carry out a good maintenance of machinery, electrical systems, etc.

 Traditionally, only two types of maintenance were considered: